HenryPenton/telegram-moviebot/README.md

 If you supplied a Youtube API key in the first stage, you should also get trailers in the message.

+_the selection mentioned in the following setmovie commands will be wiped if the bot is ever restarted_
 ## setmovie

-Running /setmovie _movieName_ will add _movieName_ to a state.
-This state currently gets wiped if the bot ever restarts.
+Running /setmovie _movieName_ will add _movieName_ to the movie selection.

+## setmultimovie

+Running /setmultimovie _movieName%%otherMovieName_ will add _movieName_ and _otherMovieName_ to the selection.

 ## setmovieyear

-Running /setmovieyear _movieName_ _movieYear_ will add _movieName_, if it exist for the given year, to a state.
-This state currently gets wiped if the bot ever restarts.
+Running /setmovieyear _movieName_ _movieYear_ will add _movieName_, if it exist for the given year, to the selection.
 ## setmovieid

-Running /setmovieid _imdbID_ will add the movie relating to that imdb id to a state.
-This state currently gets wiped if the bot ever restarts.
+Running /setmovieid _imdbID_ will add the movie relating to that imdb id to the selection.

 ## getmovies

-Running /getmovies will return you all of the movies set previously using the setmovie command.
+Running /getmovies will return you all of the movies set previously using the any of the setmovie commands.

 ## moviepoll